MagpiePKU/EpiTrace/docs/AssociationOfPeaksToAge.rst

 Input: an age-determined EpiTrace object.

-Output: a dataframe consisting each peak (rows), their ID, and age association to their open-ness.
+Output: a dataframe consisting name of each peak (rows), unscaled correlation coefficient (age-x-peak), and scaled correlation coefficient (age-x-peak).